seenws/seenws/README.md

 Sinan Olsson-Pasic — independent software engineer · Sweden

 $ cat introduction.md
-I'm Sinan, an independent developer and generalist interested in building software that's fast, readable, and maintainable.
+I'm Sinan, an independent developer and generalist interested in compilers and linguistics.

 I spend a lot of time tinkering with compilers and language tooling.
 I'm also a developer at Warbreaker.gg, a resource hub for Warriors in World of Warcraft, and